 WARNING: What Your UPS Alarm Means

-UPS systems are extremely efficient at signaling alerts if something malfunctions.
-But to the untrained eye and ear, these warnings can just seem like flashing lights and loud noises.
-We’re going to help understand your UPS alarm, and tell you about a tool that can help you if trouble arises.
+Commercial UPS systems are extremely efficient at signaling alerts if something malfunctions.
+But these warnings can seem like flashing lights and loud noises to the untrained eye and ear.
+We’re going to help you understand your UPS alarm and tell you about a tool that can help you if trouble arises.

 What UPS Alarm Color Light is On?

-Nearly every alarm system uses three colored LED lights to indicate the health of your UPS – green, amber and red.
+Nearly every alarm system uses three colored LED lights — green, amber, and red — to indicate the health of your UPS.
 While the active light may change, one of the three will ALWAYS be on.
 As you’ll see, if no lights are on, you have a big problem on your hands.